AdobeDocs/workfront.en/help/quicksilver/maestro/maestro-overview.md

         Start adding record fields by adding columns.

-## Adobe Workfront planning release activity
+## Adobe Workfront Planning release activity

-We are releasing new features to Workfront planning regularly.
+We are releasing new features to Workfront Planning regularly.

-For an up-to-date list of released features, see [Adobe Workfront planning release activity](../maestro/release-activity.md).
+For an up-to-date list of released features, see [Adobe Workfront Planning release activity](../maestro/release-activity.md).